troy1eighty2/today/README.md

+# IS THE GREATEST,
+# DAY
+# I'VE EVER KNOWN...
-today is a cli heatmap tool to help keep you accountable with whatever habit you are trying to establish.
+...and a cli heatmap tool to help keep you accountable with whatever habit you are trying to establish.

 # usage
 `today [mode] [opt1] [opt2] [optn]`